PKU-ML/AdvNotRealFeatures/AdvNotRealFeatures/README.md

 This repository contains the official code to reproduce the main results from the NeurIPS 2023 paper titled [Adversarial Examples Are Not Real Features](https://arxiv.org/abs/2310.18936) by Ang Li*, [Yifei Wang*](https://yifeiwang77.com), [Yisen Wang](yisenwang.github.io).

 In this paper, we generalize the definition of feature usefulness and robustness to multiple paradigms.
-This reposity thus contains the code of four paradigms considered in the paper, CL (Contrastive Learning), DM (Diffusion Model), MIM (Masked Image Modeling), and SL (Supervised Learning), as subfolders.
+This repository thus contains the code of four paradigms considered in the paper, CL (Contrastive Learning), DM (Diffusion Model), MIM (Masked Image Modeling), and SL (Supervised Learning), as subfolders.

 ### Requirements
-- Basically we run with PyTorch==1.8.1 and Python==3.8
+- Basically, we run with PyTorch==1.8.1 and Python==3.8
-- To build the enviornment:
+- To build the environment:

 ```
     pip install -r requirements.txt